| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 men.

-Calvinist, and philosopher who predated other influential philosophers who were
+(pro-democracy), Calvinist, and philosopher who predated other influential

-closer to the time of the American f-ing fathers.
-But
+philosophers who were closer to the time of the American f-ing

-– perhaps because he was English – Locke had the most influence.
-His influence
+fathers.
+But – perhaps because he was English – Locke had the most influence.

-was boosted by the fact that he was the most popular apologist for the
+His influence was boosted by the fact that he was the most popular apologist

-democratic Glorious Revolution of 1688 when William and Mary overthrew her
+for the democratic Glorious Revolution of 1688 when William and Mary overthrew

-Oath.
-John Locke witnessed the public hanging of Cromwell’s corpse and the
+Engagement Oath.
+John Locke witnessed the public hanging of Cromwell’s corpse

-disgrace and humiliation his father suffered when British society embraced the
+and the disgrace and humiliation his father suffered when British society

-tenants of the Oxford Decree (page H10-15).
-Locke despised the Oxford Decree
+embraced the tenants of the Oxford Decree (page H10-15).
+Locke despised the

-because he was an Enlightened Christian who believed Christianity had proven to
+Oxford Decree because he was an Enlightened Christian who believed Christianity

-be a flawed and inadequate foundation for society.
-He believed Christianity
+had proven to be a flawed and inadequate foundation for society.
+He believed

-should be retained as a religion but not as the foundation of civilization.
-As
+Christianity should be retained as a religion but not as the foundation of

-an apologist for the Glorious Revolution he would vindicate his father,
+civilization.
+As an apologist for the Glorious Revolution he would vindicate

-ingratiate himself with the current generation of democratic elite, and help
+his father, ingratiate himself with the current generation of democratic elite,

-prevent future resurgences of the unenlightened religious superstition that had
+and help prevent future resurgences of the unenlightened religious superstition

-disgraced his father with the Oxford Decree.
-His success was phenomenal.
+that had disgraced his father with the Oxford Decree.
+His success was

 ---------- page 5 ----------